 - Diagnostic equipment

-Within the medical industry, the practice of micromachining may be used for the production of stents, catheters, pacemaker components, drug delivery systems, ophthalmic devices, miniature screws for implants and devices, tiny plastic tubes and more.
+In the medical instrument machining industry, machinists apply micromachining for the production of stents, catheters, pacemaker components, drug delivery systems, ophthalmic devices, miniature screws for implants and devices, tiny plastic tubes, and more.

 - Pacemaker parts